Scripture: Matthew 18:15-35

 - Students will learn there is a process for handling conflict with those who have sinned against you and will not repent.

-- Students will practicing subtracting various amounts of money.
+- Students will practicing subtracting various amounts of money as if they were paying back money they owed.

 Guiding Question: Why does God want us to forgive and handle conflict in a godly way?